 - 43.1 This class is promoted for the purpose of establishing a low cost stock class engine for racing.
 To be eligible in the 2.5 Litre Stock Class, a boat must be powered by one stock automotive engine as furnished by the motor manufacturer.
 Engines must be approved by majority vote of the Technical Committee, Inboard Racing Commission and the Inboard Chairman. - 43.2 Approved engines are the Ford Pinto 2000cc O.H.C., the Ford 2.3 Litre, SOHC, and the Ford "FOCUS" 2.0 Litre DOHC Duratec. - Parts must be used as furnished by Ford.
 Alterations not permitted except as specified herein. - Engines used in the 2.5 Litre Stock class must be a reciprocating piston type. - If other parts from other manufacturers are to be allowed, they will only be those listed in these specifications. - "Focus" 2.0L engine configuration will be legal for points during the 2019 and 2020 season.
 During this time, no records may be set and rules/specifications will be further measured and detailed as necessary.
-At the end of two years, or earlier if deemed suitable, the engine configuration will be reviewed for possible inclusion in the class.

-43.3 Specifications listed below apply to 2000cc, 124.7 O.H.C.
-Ford Pinto and the Ford 2.3 Litre.

-- 43.3.1 NOT PERMITTED: gear boxes or devices that alter the speed or direction of power from the motor to propeller. - 43.3.2 All parts outside of engine may be removed to permit installation into boat, with the exception of the carburetor and distributor. - 43.3.3 Sleeves may be installed to repair worn or damaged cylinder bores. - 43.3.4 Velocity tube or ram type air scoop on carburetor is permitted. - 43.3.5 Oil pan and pick up may be altered to fit contour of boat.
+At the end of two years, or earlier if deemed suitable, the engine configuration will be reviewed for possible inclusion in the class. - Also allowed is the 1.9 SEFI GEN II SOHC Ford engine of the 1.5 Liter Stock class.
+The only version allowed is the one from the Sports Car Club of America (SCCA) spec class racer1.9 SEFI GEN II SOHC.
+The engine comes sealed by SCCA.
+The only seal(s) that may be removed by the owner are from the oil pan, and solely for the purpose of allowing the oil pan and pickup to be modified to fit the engine into the boat.
+The ECU for the engine is also sealed and may not be modified/rewritten.
+The ignition timing should be set at the original setting used by SCCA.
+Minimum weight is 950 lbs. - 43.3 Specifications listed below apply to 2000cc, 124.7 O.H.C.
+Ford Pinto and the Ford 2.3 Litre. - 43.3.1 NOT PERMITTED: gear boxes or devices that alter the speed or direction of power from the motor to propeller. - 43.3.2 All parts outside of engine may be removed to permit installation into boat, with the exception of the carburetor and distributor.

+- 43.3.3 Sleeves may be installed to repair worn or damaged cylinder bores. - 43.3.4 Velocity tube or ram type air scoop on carburetor is permitted. - 43.3.5 Oil pan and pick up may be altered to fit contour of boat.
 Baffle in oil pan is permitted.
 Any oil filters or valve cover breathers are permitted. - 43.3.6 Engines may be clearanced.
 Rotating and reciprocating parts may be balanced. - 43.3.7 Points, piston rings, spark plugs, bearings, timing belts, resistors, filters, plug wires, fuel lines, condensers may be any stock or replacement parts of any manufacturer sold over the counter to and for the general automobile trade.
 Gapless or other racing type non-stock configuration rings are not permitted. - 43.3.8 Connecting rods may be bushed for the use of floating pins. - 43.3.9 Fuel.
 (See General Technical 40.18.12) - 43.3.10 Any changes made to a stock engine eligible for this class other than those itemized in these specifications will be in violation of 2.5 Litre Stock class rule.